teoks0199/tp/docs/UserGuide.md

 #### 2.2.3 Command Syntax and Usage <a id="command-syntax-and-usage"></a>
 Since FoodNotes is a CLI application, knowing how to use commands is crucial.
-The following subsection will teach you how to read and use commands in FoodNotes.
+The following subsection will guide you on how to read and use commands in FoodNotes.
 All commands in FoodNotes follow similar formats as illustrated in the table below and examples will be provided to help you understand their usage.

 |**Technical Term** | **Meaning**                                                                                                                                          |